Staff & Associates

 Bill Schneider, Managing Editor

 Bill Schneider is the Managing Editor of Etruscan Press.
-His previous experience includes a three-decade long career in the music industry accompanied by extensive travel throughout four continents.
+His previous experience includes a three-decade long career in the music industry accompanied by extensive travel throughout six continents.

 Prior to joining Etruscan Press, Bill resided at the tip of Cape Cod, Massachusetts, where he wrote near the same sand dunes that inspired Harry Kemp, Eugene O’Neill, Norman Mailer and Tennessee Williams.

-In January 2014, Bill’s short story “Yesterday Once More” was published in Middle Gray Magazine.
-He has also been published in the “No Regrets” issue of Silly Tree Anthologies.
+Bill’s essays and short stories have appeared in Route 7 Review (May 2017), The Hamline Lit Journal (April 2017) and Middle Gray Magazine (January 2014).
+He has also been published in the “No Regrets” issue of Silly Tree Anthologies (2014).